Wzz917/Angular-Project/README.md

 Passed the recipe object from recipe-item component directly to recipe component.
 Passed the ingredient object array from shopping-edit component to shopping-list compoent to update the ingredient objects array.

+Made recipe.service.ts injectable.
+Shopping-list service was injected into recipe service (we can use shopping-list service inside recipe service).
+So we can add the ingredients in the recipe component to the shopping list directly.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.6.